awwright/node-rdf/README.md

 On the Web, normally all three are documents.
 In RDF, the object may also be a literal string containing data; and the subject or object may be an existential quantifier called a _blank node_.

-The `NamedNode`, `BlankNode`, and `Literal` objects represent the fundemental types of data that can be found in an RDF Statement.
+The `NamedNode`, `BlankNode`, and `Literal` objects represent the fundamental types of data that can be found in an RDF Statement.
 Statements are represented as `Triple`.

 RDF doesn't define any representation of a blank nodes, except for the fact it is possible to compare two blank nodes to see if they are the same.
 In RDF Interfaces, a bnode is uniquely represented as an instance of `BlankNode`.
-This interface optionally allows a label, this is primarially for debugging, and two instances of BlankNodes with the same label may still represent different blank nodes.
+This interface optionally allows a label, this is primarily for debugging, and two instances of BlankNodes with the same label may still represent different blank nodes.

 The library also exposes a function to decorate the builtin ECMAScript protoypes with methods.